 On the food front, let’s swerve the often grim creations of Café Tropical for inspiration and go straight for the good stuff.
 Both of our “fruit wines” will pair perfectly with a Cheese Board, which *must* include a raw milk cheese like Corleggy (see Johnny’s ill-fated foray into the illegal raw milk trade).
 Add any artisan cheese or jarred delight you might find stocked in David’s frankly amazing looking Rose Apothecary and you are all set for six seasons of hilarity.

-The racy period drama that is Bridgerton got many of us through the last few months and with the news that is has been renewed for 3 more seasons, what could be better than some mini afternoon tea treats and teacup cocktails to rewatch Season 1 and celebrate?
+The racy period drama that is Bridgerton has been renewed for 3 more seasons, what could be better than some mini afternoon tea treats and teacup cocktails to rewatch Season 1 and celebrate?

 Break out your fanciest cake stand and whip up some crustless finger sandwiches: ever so traditional cucumber (peeled, finely sliced and salted) on white bread with good butter, smoked salmon and lemon dill spiked cream cheese on rye, egg mayonnaise and watercress or ham and mustard on white.